Balanced churches understand that a multigenerational approach is the most effective way to sustain and grow a church.

-2. Assign a Spiritual Mentor
+2. Assign A Spiritual Mentor

 Everyone needs a mentor.
-Youth ministry is complex and it is beneficial for the youth director to have someone he can confide in.
-You can achieve this by assigning a mentor and coach.
+Youth ministry is complex, and it is beneficial for youth leadership to have someone to confide in.

 3. Encourage Professional Development

 Each of which requires training and experience.

-4. Invest in the Youth Program
+4. Invest In The Youth Program

 Invest in the program by budgeting dollars to support the program.
 Use the youth director to help set a budget that supports strategy and goals.

-5. Designate Space for the Youth
+5. Designate Youth Space

-6. Define Strategy and Goals
+6. Define A Youth Strategy And Goals

 There is a saying, “if you fail to plan, you plan to fail”.

 Use the church’s strategy and plan to help develop specific goals for the youth program.

-Then have him write a plan to make it happen.
+Next, help him create a detailed plan to make it happen.

 7. Consistently Check His Pulse

-At the end of the day, all of the training, structure and expectations are great but many ministry leaders have fallen from the weight of the job.
+At the end of the day, all of the training, structure, and expectations are great, but many ministry leaders have fallen from the weight of the job.